 Water Mitigation vs Restoration

-Water Restoration refers to the long-term repairs, rebuilding, and reconstruction work necessary to fully restore a property to its pre-loss condition.
+Water Restoration refers to the long-term repairs, rebuilding, and reconstruction work necessary to restore a property to its pre-loss condition fully.

 What Causes Water Damage?

-Being aware of the typical causes of water damage helps you take preventative action and respond urgently when leaks arise.
+Being aware of the typical causes of water damage helps you take preventive action and respond urgently when leaks arise.
 Quick mitigation can mean the difference between manageable damage and a destroyed home.

 Phase 1: Initial Response